hpcsheffield/2014-01-14-manchester/shell/README.md

 and you will jump directly to `shell` without having to go through the intermediate directory.

-## Full vs. Relative Paths
+# Absolute vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
-Directories can be specified using either a *relative* path or a full *path*.
+Directories can be specified using either a *relative path* or an *absolute path*.
 The directories on the computer are arranged into a hierarchy.
-The full path tells you where a directory is in that hierarchy, all the way from the root and downwards.
+The absolute path tells you where a directory is in that hierarchy, all the way from the root and up.

 Navigate to the home directory.
 Now, enter the `pwd` command and you should see the full name of your home directory.
 This tells you that you are in a directory that is named the same as your user, which sits inside one or more other directories.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.

-First, figure out again what the full path to your home directory was.
+First, figure out again what the absolute path to your home directory was.
 Now enter the following command (replace the stuff in <> with the results from `pwd`).

     cd <pwd-results>/2014-01-14-manchester/shell